-- 16.1 Each Employee of the Ventura Prime FX shall: - (a) report any suspicions of money laundering or terrorist financing in relation to an activity or transaction (including an attempted activity or transaction that has been turned away) to the Compliance Officer; - (b) ensure that any report made under (a) above provides details of the information, giving rise to any knowledge or reasonable grounds for such suspicion held, including full details of the Applicant for Business or Customer. - (c) No action, suit or prosecution or other proceedings shall lie or be brought instituted or maintained in any court or any tribunal or proceedings against the staff who report such violation or non-compliance provided that such act was done or made in good faith - 16.2 Upon receipt of a report from an Employee of the Ventura Prime FX, the Compliance Officer shall determine: - (a) whether the information contained in the report supports the suspicion; and - (b) if there is a need under the circumstances to submit a report to the Agency. - 16.3 The Compliance Officer shall: - (a) make a written report to the Agency of every suspicious transaction relating to the Ventura Prime FX; - (b) record in writing any decision made by the Compliance Officer (including the reasons on which such decision is based) that information provided to him/her by Staff does not substantiate a suspicion of money laundering or terrorist financing; and
+- 1. Each Employee of the Ventura Prime FX shall: - report any suspicions of money laundering or terrorist financing in relation to an activity or transaction (including an attempted activity or transaction that has been turned away) to the Compliance Officer; - b. nsure that any report made under (a) above provides details of the information, giving rise to any knowledge or reasonable grounds for such suspicion held, including full details of the Applicant for Business or Customer. - c.
+No action, suit or prosecution or other proceedings shall lie or be brought instituted or maintained in any court or any tribunal or proceedings against the staff who report such violation or non-compliance provided that such act was done or made in good faith - 2.
+Upon receipt of a report from an Employee of the Ventura Prime FX, the Compliance Officer shall determine: - a. whether the information contained in the report supports the suspicion; and - b. if there is a need under the circumstances to submit a report to the Agency. - 3.
+The Compliance Officer shall: - make a written report to the Agency of every suspicious transaction relating to the Ventura Prime FX; - b. ecord in writing any decision made by the Compliance Officer (including the reasons on which such decision is based) that information provided to him/her by Staff does not substantiate a suspicion of money laundering or terrorist financing; and - c. when uncertain as to whether the details of a report received by him/her substantiate a suspicion, make a report of such suspicion to the Agency. - 4.
+All reports shall: - a. be in writing and in a legible and sufficiently detailed form; - b. be clear and contain sufficient information to enable the receiver of the report to understand its contents and determine its compliance with this Compliance Manual.

-- (c) when uncertain as to whether the details of a report received by him/her substantiate a suspicion, make a report of such suspicion to the Agency. - 16.4 All reports shall: - (a) be in writing and in a legible and sufficiently detailed form; - (b) be clear and contain sufficient information to enable the receiver of the report to understand its contents and determine its compliance with this Compliance Manual. - 16.5 The Reporting Officer shall maintain a register of reports to include: - (a) particulars of all suspicious activities reported to him by Staff; - (b) the decision reached by him on the matter (including the reasons on which his decision is based); and - (c) where a report is made to the Agency: - (i) the date of the report; and - (ii) the Person who made the report. - 16.6 A copy of the report and the acknowledgement of receipt from the Agency shall be retained by the Ventura Prime FX.
+- 5. The Reporting Officer shall maintain a register of reports to include: - a. particulars of all suspicious activities reported to him by Staff; - b. the decision reached by him on the matter (including the reasons on which his decision is based); - c. where a report is made to the Agency: - i. the date of the report; and - ii. the Person who made the report. - 6.
+A copy of the report and the acknowledgement of receipt from the Agency shall be retained by the Ventura Prime FX.

-17. REGISTER OF AGENCY REPORTS AND ENQUIRIES
+7 REGISTER OF AGENCY REPORTS AND ENQUIRIES

-- 17.1 The Ventura Prime FX shall maintain a register of: - (a) all reports made to the Labuan FSA; and - (b) all inquiries relating to money laundering made of it by the Labuan FSA. - 17.2 The register shall contain (as a minimum): - (a) the date and nature of the report or inquiry; - (b) the name and agency of the inquiring officer; - (c) the powers being exercised and pursuant to which authority; - (d) details of the transaction or accounts involved. - 17.3 Entries in the register shall be maintained for at least five years.
+- 1. The Ventura Prime FX shall maintain a register of: - a. all reports made to the Labuan FSA; and - b. all inquiries relating to money laundering made of it by the Labuan FSA. - 2.
+The register shall contain (as a minimum): - a. the date and nature of the report or inquiry; - b. the name and agency of the inquiring officer; - c. the powers being exercised and pursuant to which authority; - d. details of the transaction or accounts involved. - 3.
+Entries in the register shall be maintained for at least five years.

-COMPLAINTS PROCEDURE
+18 COMPLAINTS PROCEDURE

-- 18.1 The Compliance Officer shall establish, maintain and monitor a complaints procedure for the monitoring and handling of complaints. - 18.2 A complaint form shall be completed for each complaint, the complaint form shall include: - (a) the name and address of the complainant; - (b) the date the complaint was made; - (c) the date the complaint was reported to the Complaint's Officer; - (d) the nature of the complaint; - (e) how and when the complaint was investigated; - (f) any action taken regarding the complaint.
+- 1. The Compliance Officer shall establish, maintain and monitor a complaints procedure for the monitoring and handling of complaints. - 2.
+A complaint form shall be completed for each complaint, the complaint form shall include: - c. the name and address of the complainant; - d. the date the complaint was made; - e. he date the complaint was reported to the Complaint's Officer; - f. the nature of the complaint; - g. how and when the complaint was investigated; - h. any action taken regarding the complaint.

-19. RECORD KEEPING
+19 RECORD KEEPING